Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the community venue for Pant and is there for all to use.

 - put things back where you found them

 - leave the hall as you found it; please sweep up all rooms used, clean up any spills, check toilets and replace any empty toilet rolls.
-If you do find anything broken/not working, please let us know so we can fix it.
+If you do find anything broken/not working, please tell us so we can fix it.

 We operate on a trust system.
-Please make sure that the hall is tidy and vacated by the end of your timeslot, whether or not anyone is in after you.
+Please don’t enter until your booked time, and make sure that the hall is tidy and vacated by the end of your timeslot, whether or not anyone is in after you.
 Thank you.

 What about phone and wi-fi?